levivcruz/exchange_rate/README.md

 ## 🧪 Testing

-The project includes a complete test suite:
+The project includes a complete test suite with **100% code coverage**:

 ```bash
 # Run all tests